Emergency Medical Dispatcher Education Requirements and Career Info

 EMDs work irregular hours in call center-type settings.
 They may work for the highway patrol in their state, ambulance services or emergency medical services.

-The Bureau of Labor Statistics found that the median wage of EMDs was $34,790 annually in 2009.
-Payscale.com states that median salary for an EMD was about $51,394 per year (as of June 2010), but is dependent on location, experience and employer.
+The U.S. Bureau of Labor Statistics found that the median wage for police, fire and ambulance dispatchers was $37,040 annually in 2013.
+PayScale.com states that median salary for a certified police, fire and ambulance dispatcher was about $35,785 per year (as of October 2014), but is dependent on location, experience and employer.
 EMDs find career advancement through extended training to become EMD managers, instructors and systems analysts.

 Related to Emergency Medical Dispatcher